 Falls in the workplace are very common.
-In fact, nearly 39 percent of fatalities on construction sites are from falling (OSHA), however, taking the right fall protection steps can prevent injury or death.
+Nearly 39 percent of fatalities on construction sites are from falling (OSHA), however, taking the right fall protection steps can prevent injury or death.
 In this blog, we share 5 ways to prevent falls on construction sites and how to keep workers safe.

 Why Are Construction Workers at Risk For Falling?